SunsetTechuila/spicetify-bloom/README.md

 If you installed Bloom from Marketplace you can change the color scheme on its page.

-### Accent Color
+### Editing Color Scheme

 1. Navigate to the Spicetify's `Themes` directory.
 Use `spicetify path userdata` command to get the path.
-2. Open `bloom` folder.
+2. Open `Bloom` folder.
 3. Edit your current color scheme in the `color.ini` file.
 4. Use the `spicetify apply` command.

-If you installed Bloom from Marketplace you can change the accent color using built-in `Color.ini Editor`.
+If you installed Bloom from Marketplace you can change the scheme colors using built-in `Color.ini Editor`.

+### Settings

+The theme settings are accessible from the Spotify settings page.
+Scroll to the bottom of it.

 ## Updating